 In offering the explanation along with the sincerest of apologies, Eric spoke in first-person voice.

 “But because I showed customer-service humility, his anger cooled.
-By personally taking blame for the mistake, I cut off the oxygen to feed his fire.”
+By personally taking the blame for the mistake, I cut off the oxygen to feed his fire.”

 Customer Service Humility in Action